 Get help from the Devs themselves.

 It's a known fact, and we've established that developers just don't trust salespeople or marketers.
 They trust developers, though.
-So look for ways to leverage your technical team's technical expertise here.
+So look for ways to benefit from your technical team's technical expertise here.
 Prod your subject matter experts to conduct workshops or live coding sessions on YouTube, GitHub, or even Reddit to increase product recognition, walkthrough of features, and various use cases.
 Guest posting on developer-focused sites, like DZone, also enhances your brand's reputation.

 Another way to win confidence from developer-to-developer is to seek ad collaborations with developer-trusted sites.
 Such niche platforms also offer ad impressions for less than Google Adwords and other advertising platforms and are more tailor-made for your requirements.